parrt/msds621/projects/dtree/dtree.md

     def fit(self, X, y):
         """
+        Create a decision tree fit to (X,y) and save as self.root, the root of our decision tree, for either a classifier or regressor.
+Leaf nodes for classifiers predict the most common class (the mode) and regressors predict the average y for samples in that leaf.

+        This function is a wrapper around fit_() that just stores the tree in self.root.
+        """
+        self.root = self.fit_(X, y)

+    def fit_(self, X, y):
+        """
         Recursively create and return a decision tree fit to (X,y) for either a classifier or regressor.
-Leaf nodes for classifiers predict the most common class (the mode) and regressors predict the average y for samples in that leaf.
-This function should call self.create_leaf(X,y) to create the appropriate leaf node.
+This function should call self.create_leaf(X,y) to create the appropriate leaf node, which will invoke either RegressionTree621.create_leaf() or ClassifierTree621. create_leaf() depending
+        on the type of self.

+        This function is not part of the class "interface" and is for internal use, but it embodies the decision tree fitting algorithm.

+        (Make sure to call fit_() not fit() recursively.)
         """
         ...